malay4singh/malay4singh/README.md

 ### :man_technologist: About Me :
-I am a Full-Stack Web Developer
+I am a Full-Stack Web Developer, aspiring to become a DevOps Engineer
 - :telescope: I’m contributing to frontend and backend for building web applications.

 - :seedling: Exploring the intricacies of Linux 💻 and Cloud Computing ☁️.